 In all other respects, subject to this Constitution, the Board may determine any other procedures or matters in relation to the conduct of any Ballot and has power to make regulations for that purpose.

-If any member disputes the validity or conduct of any Ballot, such member must within 30 days of the closing date of such Ballot, give notice in writing to the Board stating the grounds of his or her complaint.
+If any member disputes the validity or conduct of any Ballot, such member must within 30 days of the closing date of such Ballot, give notice in writing to the Board stating the grounds of their complaint.
 The Board may either itself investigate the complaint or appoint a committee for that purpose.
 After hearing the complaint, the Board must determine the matter and its decision is final.

 A Ballot may be conducted electronically or by any web-based system, or other lawful method, as approved by the Board.